Steve Johnson (basketball): Professional career

 He was drafted the following summer, with the seventh pick overall, by the Kansas City Kings in the 1981 NBA draft, and played with the Kings from 1981 to 1984 before being traded to the Chicago Bulls.
 After a season and a half with the Bulls, Johnson played one season with the San Antonio Spurs.
-While with the Spurs, Johnson led the league in field goal percentage at .632 one of the highest in NBA history.
+While with the Spurs, Johnson led the league in field goal percentage at .632, which was one of the highest in NBA history.

 During the 1986 off-season, Johnson was traded to the Portland Trail Blazers for longtime Portland's fixture Mychal Thompson; the team intended to start Johnson at power forward alongside defensive-minded center Sam Bowie.
 Five games into the season, however, Bowie suffered a broken leg (one of many such injuries he would endure in his ill-fated career), and Johnson was moved to the starting center role, with aging veteran Caldwell Jones replacing him at power forward.
 Only a couple games later, on November 26, 1986, Johnson scored a career-best 40 points, while also grabbing 10 rebounds, during a 118–114 loss to the Cleveland Cavaliers.
 That year, Johnson enjoyed his best season, averaging nearly 17 points per game, while averaging a .555 field goal percentage.

 The next season, Bowie again broke his leg, and Johnson assumed the starting center position.
 Unfortunately for him, he would himself be injured, and was replaced in the lineup by Kevin Duckworth, whose stellar play earned him the job permanently.
 Nevertheless, Johnson earned a selection on the West All-Star team, but was unable to play due to injury.
 An attempt to start both players in a dual-post configuration, and the Johnson/Duckworth controversy was one of several which distracted the team in the 1988–89 season (which led to a losing record and a first-round playoff sweep).
 After that season, the rather unhappy Johnson was left unprotected in the 1989 NBA expansion draft, and was selected by the Minnesota Timberwolves.
 Johnson, unhappy with being drafted by an expansion team, played only four games for the Timberwolves before being traded to the Seattle SuperSonics; he played only 21 games for Seattle that season.
 He played 24 games for the Golden State Warriors the following year; and retired at the conclusion of the 1990–91 season.

 Johnson holds the NCAA single season and career records for field goal percentage.
 He led the NBA in personal fouls during the 1981–82 and 1986–87 seasons, and led the NBA in disqualifications during the 1981–82, 1985–86, and 1986–87 seasons.